 The same old way of doing business.

-My dad (despite running a multi-dollar company) in a small town still makes it a point to check electricity reading of their business units on a daily basis.
+My dad (despite running a multi-million dollar company) in a small town still makes it a point to check the electricity reading of their business units on a daily basis.

 Once I asked him “why do you do this futile exercise?”

-To my surprise, he saved a good amount of money with the simple exercise of controlling their expenses.
+To my surprise, he showed me how much he has saved with this simple exercise of controlling their expenses.

 We bought the practice to our startup and saved 20% of our monthly electricity expenditure.